Saccilotto/ppi_exploration/README.md

-This repository consists on Mandelbrot set's calculation and image generation application.
-Its output produces the Mandelbrot's visuzalization.
-The original application was changed in order to leverage parallel desing patterns' strategies.
-These implementations were made with parallel programming interfaces' usage and their performance was reported on each one.

 The repository's organization is defined as follows:
 Spar folder: SPar Mandelbrot implementation and its report inside mandel folder.
 TBB folder: Intel TBB Mandelbrot implementation and its report inside mandel folder.